ItalyPaleAle/francis/docs/content/workflows/examples/thumbnails.md

 )
 ```

-Nothing here needs a compensation: a partial result in an object store is harmless, and the manifest records what failed.
+Nothing here needs a compensation: a partial result in an object store is not a concern in this example (although it may cause garbage that will need to be collected eventually), and the manifest records what failed.

-## The handlers
+## Handlers

 `planThumbnails` turns one request into the list the fan-out iterates: